openframe-org/criteria-set-protocol/README.md

 ```

 ### protocol
-The [SemVer](https://semver.org/)-formatted version of the protocol this Template was designed for.
+An integer representation of the version of the protocol this Template was designed for.

 ### template
 The template metadata: